 The Old City Hall was demolished in 1961, and preservationists scrambled to save pieces of it.
 Once they had the pieces, they had to figure out where to put them.
 They were dumped here, in an out-of-the-way spot on the glacis of Fort Wayne, and over the years a forest grew up around them.

 The statues were carved by renowned Detroit sculptor Julius Melchers, and depicted Father Gabriel Richard, Antoine Cadillac, Father Jacques Marquette, and Sieur de LaSalle.
-There were also four allegorical female figures representing Justice, Liberty, Art, and Commerce.
+There were also four allegorical female figures on the building, representing Justice, Liberty, Art, and Commerce.

 Some of the stone blocks are extremely massive.
 This one appears to be face-down: